Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Discussion

+The per-iteration computational and memory cost of ADMM-SVGD, its scaling with the number of particles and sources, and its relation to reduced-space methods are detailed in the Memory and computational cost subsection.
+We recall only that the embarrassingly parallel structure---all particle-source combinations can be computed independently---makes the method well-suited to modern parallel computing architectures.

 The penalty parameter $\mu$ plays a dual role: it controls the rate at which the wave equation constraint is enforced and, through the probabilistic interpretation, determines the width of the augmented posterior relative to the true posterior.
 Large values of $\mu$ enforce the constraint rapidly but can make the augmented posterior too narrow in early iterations, potentially trapping particles in local modes.
 Small values slow convergence but allow broader exploration.
-As discussed in Section~\ref{sec:admm-svgd}, the compound parameter $\mu\sigma^2$ is adaptively determined at each iteration using the residual whiteness principle \citep{Aghazade_2025_APP}, which removes the need for manual tuning and provides a robust balance between constraint enforcement and posterior exploration in all of our experiments.
+As discussed earlier, the compound parameter $\mu\sigma^2$ is adaptively determined at each iteration using the residual whiteness principle \citep{Aghazade_2025_APP}, which removes the need for manual tuning and provides a robust balance between constraint enforcement and posterior exploration in all of our experiments.

-As observed in the Rosenbrock example, deterministic particle methods like SVGD can struggle with multimodal posteriors when modes are separated by low-probability regions.
+Deterministic particle methods such as SVGD can struggle with multimodal posteriors when modes are separated by low-probability regions.
 The SVGD kernel repulsion maintains local diversity but cannot transport particles across distant modes once they have settled.
 This is an inherent limitation of deterministic transport methods compared to stochastic samplers such as MCMC \citep{MosegaardTarantola1995, MartinEtAl2012, ZhaoSen2021}.
-The comparison with standard SVGD on the Rosenbrock example confirms that, for this low-dimensional problem, both SVGD variants produce comparable posterior approximations.
-However, the ADMM splitting is expected to yield significant conditioning advantages for higher-dimensional constrained problems such as FWI, where the tight coupling between model and wavefield variables makes the reduced-space posterior landscape substantially more ill-conditioned.
+The comparison with reduced-space SVGD on the Rosenbrock example confirms that, for this low-dimensional problem, both SVGD variants produce comparable posterior approximations.
+The conditioning benefit of the ADMM splitting instead becomes apparent at the scale of FWI, where the tight coupling between model and wavefield variables renders the reduced-space posterior landscape substantially more ill-conditioned---as the comparison against reduced-space SVGD on Marmousi~II makes evident.
 For the FWI examples, where the posterior is expected to be more concentrated, the mode-crossing limitation did not noticeably affect the results.
 In applications where strong multimodality is anticipated, combining ADMM-SVGD with stochastic perturbations or tempering schemes may be beneficial.